thepablosantos/thepablosantos/README.md

 👋 Hello and welcome to my profile!

-My name is Pablo, I’m 31 years old, and I currently live in Dublin, Ireland.
+My name is Pablo, and I currently live in Dublin, Ireland.
 I have always been deeply connected to the world of technology, and the blockchain universe has truly captured my heart.
 Today, my journey is focused on Solidity and Web3 security, areas that have become my true passion.

 I am a certified Blockchain Engineer with growing experience in developing smart contracts and security protocols for decentralized applications.
 My goal is to contribute to the evolution of secure blockchain systems, combining my knowledge of Solidity and security practices to create solutions that ensure the integrity and protection of decentralized ecosystems. 🚀